psy0rz/zfs_autobackup/README.md

 This means files have been modified on the target side somehow.

 You can use --rollback to automaticly rollback such changes.

-Note: This usually happens if the source-side has a non-standard mountpoint for a dataset, and you're using --clear-mountpoint.
-In this case the target side creates a mountpoint in the parent dataset, causing the change.
+Also try destroying the target dataset and using --clear-mountpoint on the next run.
+This way it wont get mounted.

 ### It says 'internal error: Invalid argument'